Below I’ve experimented with gnuplot, in few examples:

 This is a great DMM from the around 1979.

 This is due to the DC range 20 mV (20.000mV) and DC current range 20 µA (20.000µA).
-Finally, it has a 1mOhms resolution on 20.000 ohms range.
+Finally, it has a 1mOhms resolution on 20.000 Ohms range.

 This multimeter is great to measure small currents, e.